By Alyssa Ehrlich, MD

-Once a minor hurdle on the road to Match day, the USMLE Step 2 CK is now required by many residency programs prior to ranking applicants.
-For those with less-than-stellar Step 1 scores, Step 2 CK is even more critical, as it represents a student’s only opportunity to compensate for Step 1 performance.
-I was happy with my Step 1 score, but planned to take Step 2 CK well before applying for IM residency, and to ultimately pursue a highly competitive sub-specialty, gastroenterology.
-I knew I had to make my Step 2 CK score count.
+Once a minor hurdle on the road to Match Day, the USMLE Step 2 CK is now the "new Step 1", with many residency programs filtering applications based on Step 2 CK scores.
+Although I took Step 2 CK before Step 1 was Pass/Fail and was happy with my Step 1 score, I planned to take Step 2 CK well before applying for residency, and at the time, I thought I be pursuing a highly competitive sub-specialty, gastroenterology (spoiler alert, I ended up in Psychiatry!).
+Regardless, I'm happy I prepared for Step 2 the way I did.

 Four weeks after my test day, I received my results, and I was shocked.
 I scored a 281.
-While many with high scores will say that the key to their success was sheer time and effort, I took a more strategic approach, which I believe allowed for my success on test day.
+While many with high scores will say that the key to their success was sheer time and effort, I took a more strategic approach, which I believe allowed for my success on test day after only about three weeks of dedicated study time.

 1. Make Every Clinical Rotation Count